Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 To run this sample:
 - Install .NET Core for Windows by following the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
 In addition to developing on Windows, you can develop on [Linux](https://www.microsoft.com/net/core#linuxredhat), [Mac](https://www.microsoft.com/net/core#macos), or [Docker](https://www.microsoft.com/net/core#dockercmd).
-- An Azure Active Directory (Azure AD) tenant.
+- An Azure AD tenant.
 For more information on how to obtain an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).

-### Step 1: Register the sample with your Azure Active Directory tenant
+### Step 1: Register the sample with your Azure AD tenant

 1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Navigate to the Azure Active Directory blade.
+1. On the top bar, select your account.
+Under the **DIRECTORY** list, choose the Active Directory tenant where you wish to register your app.
+If there isn't a **DIRECTORY** list in the drop down menu, skip this step, as you only have a single tenant associated with your Azure account.
+For more information, see [How to get an Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/active-directory-howto-tenant).
+1. In the left navigation sidebar, select **Azure Active Directory**.
+If you don't see **Azure Active Directory** in the list, select **More Services** and choose **Azure Active Directory** in the **SECURITY + IDENTITY** section of the service list.
-3. From the sidebar, select **App registrations**.
+1. From the sidebar, select **App registrations**.
-4. Select **New application registration** and provide a friendly name for the app, app type, and sign-on URL:
+1. Select **New application registration** and provide a friendly name for the app, app type, and sign-on URL:
    **Name**: **WebApp-OpenIDConnect-DotNet**
    **Application Type**: **Web app / API**
    **Sign-on URL**: `http://localhost:5000/signin-oidc`
    Select **Create** to register the app.
-5. On the **Properties** blade, set the **Logout URL** to `http://localhost:5000/signout-oidc` and select **Save**.
+1. On the **Properties** blade, set the **Logout URL** to `http://localhost:5000/signout-oidc` and select **Save**.
-6. From the Azure portal, note the following information:
+1. From the Azure portal, note the following information:
    The Tenant domain: See the **App ID URI** base URL.
 For example: `contoso.onmicrosoft.com` The Tenant ID: See the **Endpoints** blade.
 Record the GUID from any of the endpoint URLs.
 For example: `da41245a5-11b3-996c-00a8-4d99re19f292`
    The Application ID (Client ID): See the **Properties** blade.
 For example: `ba74781c2-53c2-442a-97c2-3d60re42f403`